odennav/icinga-monitoring-alerting-system/README.md

 **`Modules`**

-Accept the defaults by clicking "Next."
+Accept the defaults by clicking `Next.`

 **`Icinga Web 2`**

-Accept the defaults by clicking "Next."
+Accept the defaults by clicking `Next.`

 **`Authentication`**

-Accept the defaults by clicking "Next."
+Accept the defaults by clicking `Next.`

 **`Database Resource`**